Bucs, Huggins and Secretariat

 Even now, when you look at the numbers it's amazing what Secretariat did that day.
 He finished the race in a blistering 2:24, winning by 31 lengths.

 Just to put that in perspective, Arcangelo won this year's Belmont with a time of 2.29.23.
-I've read that one length equals approximately six seconds, meaning Secretariat would've beaten Arcangelo by over 30 lengths.
+I've read that one second equals approximately six lengths, meaning Secretariat would've beaten Arcangelo by over 30 lengths.

 That's right, 30 lengths.